Retired

 Salo had the speed to climb higher in the Grand Prix ranks, but the 1996 season was challenging due to the fragility of the Yamaha engine.
 Locked into a three-year deal with Tyrrell, he was joined by Jos Verstappen in 1997.
 Although they had more reliable Ford engines, they lacked straight-line speed.
 Salo seized a chance to score points at Monaco, driving a brilliant non-stop race to finish fifth, highlighting his underutilised talent.

 In 1998, Salo moved to Arrows to replace Damon Hill, finding himself in a similar situation with reliable but slow machinery.
 He managed a fourth-place finish at the 1998 Monaco Grand Prix but no other top-six finishes.
-When Pedro Diniz moved to Sauber with his sponsorship, Salo was displaced by Pedro de la Rosa and Toranosuke Takagi, both backed by substantial sponsorships.
+When Pedro Diniz moved to Sauber with his sponsorship, Salo was replaced by Pedro de la Rosa and Toranosuke Takagi, both backed by substantial sponsorships.
 This turned out to be a blessing in disguise as Salo replaced Ricardo Zonta at BAR after Zonta’s injury.
 He finished one of his three races before stepping down, only to be quickly called back by Ferrari where he stood in for six races due to the injured Michael Schumacher.

 This was Salo’s big chance, and he made a significant impression at the German Grand Prix, controlling the race before moving aside to let teammate Eddie Irvine win in his championship quest.
 Salo scored two podiums and contributed to Ferrari’s constructors’ championship win.
 His drive contributed to securing a seat at Sauber for the 2000 season, but he left after one season to help prepare the new Toyota F1 team, which would eventually debut on the grid in 2002.